AmirElkess/PostKid/README.md

 # PostKid
 #### A clone of Postman in C#/Windows forms

-- Supports GET, POST, PATCH, DELETE requests
+- Supports GET, POST, PUT, PATCH, DELETE requests
 - Beautifies JSON output

 **Still a work in progress**